asanetargoss/HardcoreAlchemy/README.md

 ## Developing/building

+**NOTICE:** A build system overhaul and a major refactor is in progress.

 ### Dependencies

 This branch targets the 0.4.1+ version of the modpack.
 Download the 0.4.1 zip file from the link below and be ready to add its contents to `libs/` in the Hardcore Alchemy repository folder when asked: